nofusscomputing/centurion_erp/docs/projects/centurion_erp/development/models.md

 - Add the URL route to the correct API Version url file. _i.e. app/api/urls_v2.py_

+#### Linking Models

+Sub-models have the ability to auto-link to an existing parent model.
+This feature is designed purely to aid in data de-duplication.
+To enable this feature add attribute `_linked_model_kwargs: tuple[ tuple[ str ] ]` to the sub-model class with the fields ( `str` ) to use to search for the existing model.
+Each inner tuple will be used to create the kwargs to search for the existing model.
+This searching will occur for each outer tuple and when nothing is found will move to the next tuple.
+As soon as a match is found it'll be linked to.

+As part of the linking, if there is data in the existing fields, it'll be used instead of any data the user specified for the field.
+This is to ensure that the linking is to an existing and un-modified parent.
+There is but one exception, the `model_notes` field which is appended to the existing data.

+!!! note
+    Linking of models only occurs to its immediate parent.
+If the immediate parent is missing an error is raised telling the user of this fact so that they can create the missing parent-model within the chain.

 ## Core Features

 All models must contain the core features, being: